-Most successful applicants for the Ph.D. program will have completed a master’s degree in the intended area of study or a closely related field.
+Most successful applicants for a doctoral program will have completed a master’s degree in the intended area of study or a closely related field.
 For an applicant who has an outstanding undergraduate record and no master’s degree, direct admission to the doctoral program is available.
 Applicants seeking direct admission must satisfy all prerequisites for graduate study in the intended field of study and must have achieved an undergraduate GPA of at least 3.0.

 Early Admission to an engineering M.S. program